Download your FREE Nutritious Snack Guide

 Bottom Line:

 Easter is an opportunity to practice eating for enjoyment, nourishment and pleasure.
 It is an opportunity to take a closer look at your Food Philosophy and ask if this is serving you in your eating habits.
-Transforming your relationship with food is something that can take support from a dieititan and/or a professional mental health counsellor.
-By listening to our bodies, and granting ourselves permission to enjoy all foods, we are able to make empowered decisions.
+Transforming your relationship with food is something that can take support from a dietitian and/or a professional mental health counsellor.
+By listening to our bodies and granting ourselves permission to enjoy all foods, we are able to make empowered decisions.

 Wishing you all a very Happy Easter!
 Would love to hear about your food traditions this season!